gpaul-faldin/gpaul-faldin/README.md

 ## 🔭 Current Projects

+- **Mobile Assistant**: Fine tuned lightweight LLM (phi-2) on precise subject to then infer the model on mobile devices at all time with no internet connection required
 - **Is it worth it**: A tool that help you calculate your true usage of claude.ai PRO subscription and help you choose the best option for you (API or PRO subscription)
-- **7Speaking-helper**: An AI powered chrome extension that pretty much give you the correct (most of the time) answer on 7Speaking TOEIC test

 ## 🌱 I’m currently learning

 - Advanced Rust for Systems Programming and Wasm.
+- Ai model fine tuning and the transformers library.
 - Web Development.
 - System and Website Security.
 - TensorFlow.js framework.
-- Transformers and NEAT library

 ## 🛠️ Tech Stack

-- **Languages**: C, Bash, JavaScript/Typescript, Python3, Rust, Golang, PHP7, Lua
+- **Languages**: C, Bash, JavaScript/Typescript, Python3, Rust, Golang, PHP7, "Lua"
 - **Backend**: Node.js, Express.js, NestJS, PHP7
 - **Databases**: MongoDB, Milvus
 - **Frontend**: React.js, Next.js